tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: In the 1974 Christmas flick "The Year Without a Santa Claus," what are the names of the two elves who help Mrs. Claus save Christmas?
-- **Correct Answer:** Jingle ô Jangle
+- **Correct Answer:** Jingle & Jangle
-- Buddy ô Bobby
+- Buddy & Bobby
-- Holly ô Jolly
+- Holly & Jolly
-- Snowflake ô Icicle
+- Snowflake & Icicle

 ### Q: In the 1976 film 'Taxi Driver', how many guns did Travis buy from the salesman?